Con Ed workers threaten strike as Big Apple faces big bake

 "There will be outages and Con Ed will not be able repair the damage," Farrell said.

-Con Edison said in a statement it "Looks forward to productive discussions with the union leadership on a new contract that is fair and equitable for our employees and customers."
+Con Edison said in a statement the company, which has 13,000 employees including union members, "Looks forward to productive discussions with the union leadership on a new contract that is fair and equitable for our employees and customers."

 The last time the union went on strike, in 1983, it lasted nine weeks, according to union spokesman Melia.
 In 2008, then Gov. David Paterson managed to broker a deal between union and management to avoid a strike, he added.